Stably slice disks of links: Introduction

-Stably slice links have been characterised by Schneiderman~\cite[Theorem~1, Corollary~2]{Schneiderman}; we recall this characterisation in Theorem~\ref{thm:Schneiderman}. \medbreak This paper establishes lower bounds on $\operatorname{sn}(L)$ and, in the knot case, describes its relation to the $4$--genus.
+\medbreak This paper establishes lower bounds on $\operatorname{sn}(L)$ and, in the knot case, describes its relation to the $4$--genus.
 Our first lower bound uses the multivariable signature and nullity~\cite{Cooper,CimasoniFlorens}.
-Let $\mathbb{T}^m=(S^1 \setminus \lbrace 1 \rbrace)^m \subset \C^m$ denote the $m$-dimensional torus.
+Consider the subset $\mathbb{T}^m=(S^1 \setminus \lbrace 1 \rbrace)^m \subset \C^m$ of the~$m$-dimensional torus.
 Recall that for an $m$--component link $L$, the multivariable signature and nullity functions $\sigma_L,\eta_L \colon \mathbb{T}^m \to~\Z$ generalize the classical Levine-Tristram signature and nullity of a knot.
 These invariants can either be defined using C-complexes or using $4$--dimensional interpretations~\cite{Cooper, Florens, Viro09, ConwayNagelToffoli, DFL18} and are known to be link concordance invariants on a certain subset $\mathbb{T}^m_! \subset \mathbb{T}^m$~\cite{NagelPowell,ConwayNagelToffoli}.
-Our first lower bound on the stabilising number reads as follows. \begin{theorem} If an $m$--component link $L$ is stably slice, then, for all $\omega \in \mathbb{T}^m_!$, we have $ |\sigma_L(\omega)|+|\eta_L(\omega)-m+1| \leq 2 \operatorname{sn}(L).$ \end{theorem}
+Our first lower bound on the stabilizing number reads as follows. \begin{customthm}{\ref{thm:S2xS2}} If an $m$--component link $L$ is stably slice, then, for all $\omega \in \mathbb{T}^m_!$, we have $ |\sigma_L(\omega)|+|\eta_L(\omega)-m+1| \leq 2 \operatorname{sn}(L).$ \end{customthm}

-The proof of Theorem~\ref{thm:S2xS2Intro} relies on the more technical statement provided by Theorem~\ref{thm:OtherAmbientSpaces}.
-This latter result is a generalization of~\cite[Theorem 3.7]{ConwayNagelToffoli} which is itself a generalization of the Murasugi-Tristram inequality~\cite{Murasugi,Tristram, FlorensGilmer, Florens, CimasoniFlorens, Viro09, Powell}.
-As illustrated in Example~\ref{ex:6Compo}, Theorem~\ref{thm:S2xS2Intro} provides several examples in which the stabilising number can be determined precisely.
-Here, note that upper bounds on $\operatorname{sn}(L)$ can be often be computed using band pass moves; see Construction~\ref{const:BandPass}.
+As illustrated in Example~\ref{ex:6Compo}, Theorem~\ref{thm:S2xS2Intro} provides several examples in which the stabilizing number can be determined precisely.
+Here, note that upper bounds on $\operatorname{sn}(L)$ can be often be computed using band pass moves; see Remark~\ref{rem:Kirby}.
+The proof of Theorem~\ref{thm:S2xS2Intro} relies on the more technical statement provided by Theorem~\ref{thm:ImprovedGenusBound}.
+This latter result is a generalization of~\cite[Theorem 3.7]{ConwayNagelToffoli} which is itself a generalization of the Murasugi-Tristram inequality~\cite{Murasugi,Tristram, GilmerConfiguration,FlorensGilmer, Florens, CimasoniFlorens, Viro09, Powell}.
+We state this result as it might be of independent interest, but refer to Definition~\ref{def:NullhomologousCobordism} for the definition of a nullhomologous cobordism.